jmayaalv/AIND-Sudoku/README.md

 # Question 1 (Naked Twins)
 Q: How do we use constraint propagation to solve the naked twins problem?

-A: The naked twins strategy works by identifing the boxes, inside a unit, that have the same 2 digits as possible solutions and eliminating the digits from the other boxes that have other digits.
+A: The naked twins strategy works by identifying the boxes, inside a unit, that have the same 2 digits as possible solutions and eliminating the digits from the other boxes that have other digits.

 Constraint propagation is used here because although it can't determined the correct value for the twin boxes, we can be sure that none of the other boxes in the peer will have one of those values.
 The values are only feasible in the twin boxes.